Student health care

 - If you come from Australia, demonstrate your right to treatment in public health care with an Australian passport.
 Your permanent address of residence must be in Australia.

 If you arrive in Finland as a student from outside of the EU and EEA countries, Switzerland, Australia or Quebec, Canada, you must have private insurance for the costs of health care and medication.
 Valid insurance is a prerequisite for receiving a residence permit.
 You will receive emergency treatment within public health care and be responsible for its costs yourself.
 You can also use private health care services at your own expense.
 You can also take out insurance to cover the costs.

 Working while studying may affect your rights to treatment

 Inform Kela if you work while studying.
-Kela will determine your rights to treatment and whether you can be covered by Finnish social security.
+Kela will determine your rights to treatment in Finland.
 For example, nationals of third countries from outside of the EU and EEA countries, Switzerland, Australia or Quebec, Canada who have a residence permit entitling them to work in Finland and a valid employment contract are entitled to use Finnish public health care services.

-If you work in Finland as a grant researcher, Kela will determine whether you can be covered by Finnish social security.
-Information on social security coverage is available on the Kela website.
+If you work in Finland as a grant researcher, information on social security coverage is available on the Kela website.
 For example, nationals of third countries from outside of the EU and EEA countries, Switzerland, Australia or Quebec, Canada who have a researcher’s residence permit may be covered by health insurance in Finland.
 When you are covered by health insurance in Finland, you can use public health care and get Kela reimbursement for using private health care.